amplication/docs/docs/errors/installation-fails.md

 `npm run setup:dev`

 ## Symptoms
-Attempting to run `npm run Setup:dev` is not successful.
+Attempting to run `npm run setup:dev` is not successful.
 An error message may, or may not, be displayed.

 ## Cause